 The types of Consumer Personal Data Ring collects include:

-In addition, Ring obtains Personal Data, such as contact information and financial account information, of its Vendors’ representatives, located in the EU or Switzerland.
+In addition, Ring obtains Personal Data, such as contact information and financial account information, of its Vendors’ representatives, located in the EU, the United Kingdom or Switzerland.
 Ring uses this information to manage its relationships with its Vendors, process payments, expenses and reimbursements, and carry out Ring’s obligations under its contracts with the Vendors.

-Ring also obtains Personal Data, such as contact information, of its Customers’ representatives, located in the EU or Switzerland.
+Ring also obtains Personal Data, such as contact information, of its Customers’ representatives, located in the EU, the United Kingdom or Switzerland.
 Ring uses this information to manage its relationships with its Customers and carry out Ring’s obligations under its contracts with the Customers.